 Most people who develop amyloidosis have no known risk factors, and the cause is often not known.
 The following factors may raise a person’s risk of developing amyloidosis:

-Family history.
-Hereditary amyloidosis can run in families, possibly due to a genetic mutation (change) that is passed down from generation to generation.
+- Family history.
+Hereditary amyloidosis can run in families.
+This may be due to a genetic change, called a mutation, that is passed down from generation to generation.